Edi Keber – one great wine

 The grapes here are the local white varieties: (Tocai) Friulano, Ribolla Gialla and Malvasia Istriana.
 They grow on the famous Ponca soils (‘flyss’) which is a famously crumbly type of rock, low in nutrients but mineral-rich, perfect for wines of concentration and elegance.
 The best possible place to observe this is underground and the Keber winery has a great exposed section for you to look at and touch – it fragments at the slightest provocation (left above).
 This means that they need to keep the rows between the vines covered as it would be very difficult to work without something to hold it all together.
 If the harvest dates allow they make the wine as a blend from the start.
 Most of the must is fermented in lovely old-fashioned cement tanks (right, above), with 20% being given the luxury of fermentation in old barriques.

 We tasted two vintages, the 2011 and the 2010.

-Edi Keber Collio DOC 2011 – a beautiful mid lemon colour, with a perfumed entry on the assertive nose which combines floral, fruit and herb notes; great structure on palate – this is a substantial if balance wine – with fresh fruit, some candied fruit and some well handled bitterness too.
-Complex and very age worthy – the family has vintages going back for decades.
+Edi Keber Collio DOC 2011 – a beautiful mid lemon colour, with a perfumed entry on the assertive nose which combines floral, fruit and herb notes; great structure on the palate – this is a substantial if balance wine – with fresh fruit, some candied fruit and some well-handled bitterness too.
+Complex and very age-worthy – the family has vintages going back for decades.